 Fat kids are treated differently by their peers as early as the ﬁrst grade.
 They are less likely to be well-liked and well-treated and they struggle with loneliness and friendships.
 Severely obese children are more likely to be rejected, made fun of, teased, picked on, and disliked .

 Fat stigma leads to poor health and eating disorders

-It is important to note that to solution to help your child live a healthy life when they are living in a larger body is not to put them on a diet or promote weight loss.
+It is important to note that the solution to help your child live a healthy life when they are living in a larger body is not to put them on a diet or promote weight loss.
 It is to help them manage the impact and reduce their exposure to weight stigma.

 Here are 3 things you can do if you are a parent to a child who is “fat,” “overweight,” or “living in a larger body.”

 If you have a child who is living in a larger body, then how you treat them at home can be an important balm against the fat stigma they will experience in the world.
 A safe, secure home environment free of fat stigma can go a long way to preventing the troubles associated with living in a larger body in our current society.
 Here are a few basic rules to implement at home.
 These rules must be enforced across all family members and anyone who enters your home without exception.
 Your child needs to truly believe that your home is a safe place, free from judgment.